sighingnow/jekyll-gitbook/_pages/WxM.md

 ### 2. Configure WxM connector in Control hub

 -   Login to [Control Hub](https://admin.webex.com/)
--   Enter the Customer admin email id and the password.
+-   Enter your admin email id and the password.
 -   Navigate to **_Contact Center_** Card
 -   Click on **_Connectors_**
 -   Click on **Set Up** on Webex Experience Management card.